Current Visitation Information

 At Haywood Regional Medical Center, our top priority is safeguarding the health and wellbeing of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.

-- Regardless of area, visitors are not allowed for patients in isolation, including those COVID-19 positive or suspected COVID-19 positive.
+- Regardless of area, visitors are not freely allowed for patients in isolation, including those COVID-19 positive or suspected COVID-19 positive.
+However, appointments may be made to visit COVID-19 positive or suspected COVID-19 positive patients in most circumstances.
+Please call the department directly to schedule:

 - All visitors must continue to wear masks at all times while inside the facility.